-The issue date of a bond may be earlier than the date the bond is pur-1 CAUTION chased because the issue date assigned to a bond is the first day of the month in which it is purchased.
+The issue date of a bond may be earlier than the date the bond is purchased because the issue date assigned to a bond is the first day of the month in which it is purchased.

 Beneficiary.
 You can designate any individual (including a child) as a beneficiary of the bond.